Last Updated on July 6, 2022

 The product description is where you give all the product details a customer cares about: features, dimensions, use cases, etc.

 These descriptions don’t show up in the search results, but they do in the Free Listings section on the Shopping tab of the search results.

 You have up to 5000 characters, but only a few of those will actually show.
 In the screenshot, about 175 characters are shown.
 If we check the seller’s website, the product description has over 1400 characters.

 So use the limited real estate smartly.
 Get your most important point across first.
 And although the rest of the product description might not be visible, it can help Google to understand what other keywords your product would be relevant to appear for.

 As with the title, avoid promotional text.

-This attribute tells Google which category your product belongs to.
+The google product category attribute tells Google which category your product belongs to.

-You can only use the pre-defined values from the Google Product Taxonomy list.
+If you want to supply the data yourself, you can only use the pre-defined values from the Google Product Taxonomy list.
 Don’t just settle for the highest level category, try to be as specific as possible.

-Example: you’re selling a jersey for cycling:
+Example: you’re selling a cycling jersey: